Center for Competitive Politics

 Learn more about corporations VOTING to rewrite our laws.

-The Center for Competitive Politics (CCP) is a conservative group that promotes the deregulation of U.S. elections, being against the McCain-Feingold act, the Disclose Act, the Fairness Doctrine, and being in favor of the Supreme Court decision Citizens United v.
-Federal Election Commission which allows unlimited corporate money in elections.
+The Center for Competitive Politics (CCP) promotes the deregulation of U.S. elections, being against the McCain-Feingold act, the Disclose Act, the Fairness Doctrine, and being in favor of the Supreme Court decision Citizens United v.
+Federal Election Commission, which allows corporations to spend money to promote or oppose candidates in elections.
 It is a 501(c)(3) non-profit which states on its website that its mission is "to educate the public on the actual effects of money in politics, and the results of a more free and competitive electoral process."
-The Center was founded in 2005 by Bradley A. Smith, former Chairman of the Federal Election Commission, and Stephen Hoersting, formerly Smith's Legal Counsel at the Election Commission.
+The Center was founded in 2005 by Bradley A. Smith, former Chairman of the Federal Election Commission.
+Stephen Hoersting, formerly Smith's Legal Counsel at the Election Commission, served as the Center's first Director.

 (Smith was a Republican appointed to the FEC by President Clinton in 2000 as part of the statutory requirement no more than three of the FEC's six commissioners come from any one political party.
 His nomination was promoted by Republican Senators, but was opposed by Vice President Al Gore and others because Smith opposed campaign finance regulations and thus they considered him "unfit" to regulate those campaign finance practices.
 He was confirmed as part of a package deal to secure the confirmation of other nominees.
 In 2004, Smith was elected Chairman of the FEC.
 (Unlike most federal agencies, the FEC Chairman is not designated by the President.
 Rather, by law each year the FEC Commissioners elect one of the six Commissioners to serve as Chairman for a one year term.
 By custom, the Chairmanship of the Agency rotates between Republicans and Democrats; by law, the Chairman and Vice-Chairman must be from different parties.))